Home > Hungary > Budapest > International Christian School of Budapest

 Sports teams or sport competitions available for students

 Yes, at the Middle Grades and Upper School level, we have soccer, volleyball, basketball, track and field.
+Our athletes compete in the Danube Valley Athletic Conference, which includes other international schools in Hungary, Austria, and Slovakia.
 Early Grades students have a basketball club.

 Facilities at the school

-We have a large, two-storey library, a large size theater stage in our gym, a large music room with instruments, science labs in the Upper School, two computer labs.
+We have a large, two-story library, a large-sized theater stage in our gym, a large music room with instruments, science labs in the Upper School, and two computer labs.

 Sports facilities at the school